 Steps

-• To prepare the Bread of the Dead, start by soaking the raisins in a small bowl directly in the vin santo.
+• To prepare the bread of the dead, start by soaking the raisins in a small bowl directly in Vin Santo (Passito or Marsala are also fine).

-Use a blender to crumble the dry cookies, amaretti, and ladyfingers.
+Use a blender to crumble the dry biscuits, amaretti, and ladyfingers.

-Next, coarsely grind the almonds and dried figs and add them to the crumbled cookies.
+Next, coarsely chop the almonds and dried figs and add them to the crumbled biscuits.

 Mix these ingredients well with the sifted cocoa and granulated sugar.

-Add the sifted flour and baking powder, the fortified wine with the raisins, cinnamon, grated nutmeg, and the egg whites.
+Add the sifted flour and baking powder, the fortified wine with raisins, cinnamon, grated nutmeg, and egg whites.

-Combine all the ingredients with a spatula; when the mixture is compact, transfer it to a lightly floured rolling board and knead it by hand until you get a firm dough.
-Create a loaf and cut it into slices of 3.5 oz each.
+Combine all the ingredients with a spatula.
+When the mixture is compact, transfer it to a lightly floured board and work it with your hands until you get a consistent dough.
+Create a block and cut it into 3.5 oz slices each.

-Now shape the mixture into small, rather flat loaves, about 1/2 inch thick, with an elongated shape about 5-6 inches long and 2.5 inches wide.
-Try not to add flour at this stage to avoid compromising the final result.
+Now shape the mixture into small, rather flat loaves, about 0.5 inches thick, 5-6 inches in length, and 2 inches wide.
+Avoid adding flour at this stage to not compromise the final result.

-Prepare a baking sheet or tray by covering it with parchment paper and place your bread of the dead loaves a few centimeters apart from each other.
-They will grow a bit during baking.
+Prepare a baking sheet or tray by covering it with parchment paper and place your bread of the dead, spacing them a few inches apart.
+During baking, they will grow a bit.

-Bake the cookies in a preheated oven at 356°F for about 25 minutes.
-Then, remove them from the oven, dust them with powdered sugar, and let them cool.
+Bake the cookies in a preheated oven at 350°F for about 25 minutes.
+Then, remove them from the oven, sprinkle with powdered sugar, and let them cool.

-Serve your bread of the dead only after letting them rest for at least two days (kept in an airtight container) for the right time to soften your cookies.
+Serve your bread of the dead only after letting them rest for at least two days (stored in an airtight container), the right time to let your cookies soften.

 bread of the dead